 Monetization is where all of your hard work starts to pay off.

 Generate Ad Revenue

 Once your articles start ranking on Google and you have decent traffic, your blog becomes a valuable piece of online real estate and you can start renting it out to advertisers.
-To start making advertising revenue, Google Adsense is the most popular option and is best for when you are starting out.
+To start making advertising revenue, Google Adsense is the most popular option.

 Getting accepted to Google Adsense is a nice first step, but I did not really start making any meaningful ad revenue until I joined Ezoic.

-The great thing is that Ezoic is free and they eliminated their 10,000 sessions per month requirement, so you can join much earlier (I joined when I had less than 2,000 pageviews).
+The great thing is that Ezoic is free and they eliminated their 10,000 sessions per month requirement, so you can join even if you are a brand new website.
 If you are interested in learning more about Ezoic, check them out here.

 Generate Revenue Through Affiliate Marketing

 Affiliate marketing is another popular way to monetize your blog (and can be used together with display ads).
 The concept is simple.
 You are basically a salesperson for a particular product that you want to promote.
 But instead of knocking on doors or calling people up, you “sell” the product online.